Lupitayoh/countries_states_laravel_seeder/README.md

 # countries_states_laravel_seeder
-Migrations and Seeders abount countries and states in Laravel
+Migrations and Seeders about countries and states in Laravel

-Copy the database folder in your laravel project
+Copy the database folder to your laravel project

+Copy the models of app folder to you laravel project

 > php artisan migrate